hoffm/hoffm.github.com/source/_posts/2012-08-30-more-legible-output-with-y.markdown

 ```

 Notice that, in addition to producing more legible formatting, `#y` does not truncate values, so we get to see the whole description of the recipe.
-This method is especially useful for visualizing nested hashes and arrays.
+Another great use case for this method is visualizing nested hashes and arrays.

 ```
 >> a = {:animals => {:mammals => [:dog, :cat, :narwhal], :fish => [:tuna, :shark] }, :fruits => [:plum, :peach, :banana]}